-Following the analysis in Section~\ref{sec:temporal}, we investigate how the discussions on Reddit, Voat, and Poal changed throughout the period of the Reddit bans and the Voat shutdown announcement.
-To do so, we perform bigram and statistical analysis.
-For Reddit, we perform bigram analysis on the two specific communities; \rcbts and \rga.
-The first QAnon banned subreddit \rcbts was banned on March 14, 2018 but our dataset spans until 28 February 2018, when the subreddit was quarantined and the activity on the subreddit ceased.
-Hence, for our Reddit bigram analysis we consider data from \rcbts five days before it was quarantined (between 23 Feb and 28 Feb, 2018).
-For \rga we consider data five days after \rcbts gets banned (between 14 Mar and 19 Mar, 2018) and five days before \rga got quarantined (between 14 Aug and 19 Aug, 2018).

-For Voat, we consider data five days before the Voat shutdown announcement (between Dec 16 and Dec 20) and data five days after the announcement (between Dec 21 and Dec 25).
-For Poal, we consider data five days before the Voat shutdown announcement (between Dec 16 and Dec 20) and data ten days after the announcement (between Dec 21 and Dec 30).
-We extend the data we use for Poal since we want to capture discussions possibly related to Voat shutting down and users being active on Poal after migrating there.
-We only focus on the last five days of each community being banned as we want to investigate whether users discussed alternative social networks close to the end of the lifetime of their existing communities.
+We now investigate how discussions on Reddit, Voat, and Poal changed through popular bigram analysis during the Reddit bans and the Voat shutdown announcement.
+For Reddit, we perform bigram analysis on two specific QAnon communities: \rcbts and \rga.
+The analysis for \rcbts covers data from five days before its quarantine (Feb 23 - Feb 28, 2018), while for \rga, we consider data from five days after \rcbts is banned (Mar 14 - Mar 19, 2018) and five days before \rga is quarantined (Aug 14 - Aug 19, 2018).
+For Voat, we consider data from five days before the Voat shutdown announcement (Dec 16 - Dec 20, 2020) and data from five days after the announcement (Dec 21 - Dec 25, 2020).
+In the case of Poal, we examine discussions from five days before the Voat shutdown announcement (Dec 16 - Dec 20) and extend our analysis for ten days after the announcement (Dec 21 - Dec 30).
+The extended analysis aims to capture discussions about Voat's shutdown and user activity on Poal after migrating there.
+We focus on the final five days of each community to explore discussions about alternative social networks as their communities near the end of their lifetimes.

-For the purpose of our analysis, we initially employed LDA and BERT topic modeling methods.
-However, due to the limited amount of available content during the five-day periods under investigation, these approaches did not yield coherent results in capturing shifts in topic discussions.
-Consequently, we opted to utilize a bigram analysis approach, complemented by a qualitative analysis through manual inspection of posts containing specific bigrams.